 Classroom instruction.
-Excellence in classroom instruction may be evident from syllabi and class materials, teaching evaluations, faculty peer evaluations, student feedback, and promotion of DEI in teaching.
-Demonstration of breadth in level and topic across courses taught is valued, recognizing that departmental needs may constrain which classes candidates are able to teach.
+Excellence in classroom instruction is evident in all learning delivery modalities and may be demonstrated from examination of syllabi and class materials, teaching evaluations, faculty peer evaluations, student feedback, and promotion of DEI in teaching.
+Demonstration of breadth in level and topic across courses taught is valued, recognizing that departmental needs may constrain which classes candidates can teach.

 Impact on curriculum.
-Significant impact on the curriculum can be made through the development of a new course, course revision, or innovations in teaching methods.
+Significant impact on the undergraduate, graduate, or professional education curriculum can be made through the development of a new course or program, course revision, or innovations in teaching methods.
 Evidence might include syllabi and class material, documentation of innovations in teaching, course revision or development, and publications or presentations about teaching innovations.